 The Australian Government has a fantastic website called The National Public Toilet Map.
 All you have to do is type in your location and it provides a map, address, facilities available and open times.
 Save it to your safari browser on your mobile.
 Right now.

-It's important to note that there are very few toilets stops through this region.
+It's important to note that there are very few toilet stops in this region.
 It pays to have a roll of toilet paper in your car and a zip lock bag for the kids if you have to stop along the way and go in the bush.
 Place all used toilet paper and sanitary items into the bags and dispose of them once you reach a rubbish bin.

 You will find public toilets at: